Stella Begic – Programs Manager

 Email Stella Begic: firstname.lastname@example.org.

-As the Vimy Foundation’s Communications Manager, Jennifer loves finding ways to share unique stories of the First World War with a wider audience, and oversees our website, media relations, and social media channels.
-With a background in social science and education communications in academia and in non-profit institutions, she specializes in making complex information clear and easy to find.
-As an undergrad student on exchange in France many years ago, she visited Vimy Ridge on Remembrance Day, and understands the power of seeing the site firsthand.
-Jennifer can’t wait to connect with you on the Foundation’s social media pages: on Facebook, Twitter, Instagram, and YouTube!
+As the Vimy Foundation’s Communications Manager, Nadine loves finding ways to share unique stories of the First World War with a wider audience, and oversees our website, media relations, and social media channels.
+With a background in International Relations and communications, she specializes in making complex information clear and easy to find.
+Nadine can’t wait to connect with you on the Foundation’s social media pages: on Facebook, Twitter, Instagram, and YouTube!

 Stephanie Brousseau – Project Coordinator